builtbypath/neopets/README.md

 ---

 ### 🔄 `redirect-impress.js`
-Automatically redirects any `impress-2020.openneo.net` trade or wishlist link to the correct `impress.openneo.net` version.
+Redirects any `impress-2020.openneo.net` tradelist link to their `impress.openneo.net` version.
-Clicking on a 2020 link (like an old trade list) will take you directly to the user's current trade list instead.

 ---